Matrox Monarch HDX: streaming and recording device with improved flexibility and functionality

 It features 3G-SDI and HDMI inputs, which are selectable from the web-based user interface, Monarch HDX Command Center, or directly via buttons on the unit itself.
 This widens the connectivity options for devices such as cameras, switchers and routers.
 Both video inputs feature frame-synchronisers to ensure uninterrupted streaming and recording operations even with unstable sources, such as the output of low cost switchers.
 Audio sent to the encoders can be selected from embedded channels or analogue input sources and may be dynamically muted or unmuted without affecting the video encoding operation.

-With the added functionality building on what was already a very capable device in the Monarch HD, the HDX looks set to have a strong impact on education.
+The verdict With the added functionality building on what was already a very capable device in the Monarch HD, the HDX looks set to have a strong impact on education.
 For similar functionality, users will need to head to the high end of the market, where prices like £1,395 just don’t exist.
 As streaming and recording scenarios become more and more common - particularly in higher education - demand for tools like the Monarch HDX is sure to grow and grow. read more...